The Aboriginal Child & Youth Wellness Program

 NATIVE HEALING CENTRE

-The Native Healing Centre provides a holistic and culturally sensitive program to Aboriginal and non-Aboriginal people who live in Prince George and surrounding areas and who have been affected by physical, emotional, sexual, or spiritual abuse.
+The Native Healing Centre provides a holistic and culturally sensitive program to Indigenous and non-Indigenous people who live in Prince George, and who have been affected by trauma, addictions, or grief and loss.

 The Native Healing Centre`s philosophy and approach to healing is embodied in a basic set of principles which are reflected throughout the entire structure of the program.
 These principles are:

-• The program is culturally sensitive and grounded in Aboriginal values;
+• The program is culturally sensitive and grounded in Indigenous values;

-• The therapeutic interventions employ both traditional Aboriginal and non-Aboriginal techniques for healing;
+• The therapeutic interventions employ both traditional and non traditional techniques for healing;

 • Healing involves the individual and their family, as well as the whole community;